 Latest Transvaginal Mesh Lawsuit Updates

-The original seven MDLs are closed and at one time, Judge Joseph Goodwin presided over the more than 100,000 lawsuits.
+As of November 2023, about 95% of transvaginal mesh lawsuits have settled or been resolved.
+The original seven multidistrict litigations are closed.
+At one time, Judge Joseph Goodwin presided over more than 100,000 lawsuits.
 The judge has since remanded any remaining cases that were not included in settlements back to state courts.

-- July 2023: Several cases against Ethicon in New Jersey multicounty litigation have been dismissed.
+- July 2023: Several cases against Ethicon, a subsidiary of Johnson & Johnson, in New Jersey multicounty litigation have been dismissed.
 Other cases have reached confidential settlements, but more cases are pending in the MCL.

 - February 2023: Ethicon reached a $9.9 million settlement with the state of Kentucky.
 The state accused Ethicon of deceptively marketing its pelvic mesh products that led to injuries.